How to Mitigate Risk without Compromising Care

 During her presentation, Dr. Kirby challenged commonly accepted lab monitoring practices with supportive evidence for frequently used medications in dermatology.
 In considering some of these shifts in practice, we can hope to reduce medical costs, unnecessary lab draws, and unwarranted interruptions in therapy.

 This information was presented by Dr. Joslyn Kirby at the 2021 ODAC Virtual Conference held on January 14-17, 2021.
-The above highlights from his lecture were written and compiled by Dr. Edita Newton, third-year dermatology resident at the University of Arkansas for Medical Sciences.
+The above highlights from her lecture were written and compiled by Dr. Edita Newton, third-year dermatology resident at the University of Arkansas for Medical Sciences.